IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 Transaction text specifies behavior for each role.
 The behavior of specific actors may also be specified when it goes beyond that of the general role.

-### 2:3.Y5.3 Referenced Standards
+### 2:4.Y5.3 Referenced Standards

 **DICOM PS3.3**: A. Composite Information Object Definitions

-### 2:3.Y5.4 Messages
+### 2:4.Y5.4 Messages

 <div>
 {%include RAD-Y5-seq.svg%}
 </div>
 <br clear="all">

-**Figure 2:3.Y5.4-1: Interaction Diagram**
+**Figure 4.Y5.4-1: Interaction Diagram**

-#### 2:3.Y5.4.1 Display Images Message
+#### 2:4.Y5.4.1 Display Images Message
 The Display presents the images referenced in a multimedia report to the user.

-##### 2:3.Y5.4.1.1 Trigger Events
+##### 2:4.Y5.4.1.1 Trigger Events

 The Display received the requested images as a result of a User navigating through the multimedia content to view selected referenced images as specified in the multimedia report.

-##### 2:3.Y5.4.1.2 Message Semantics
+##### 2:4.Y5.4.1.2 Message Semantics

 This transaction does not depend on how the images referenced by the multimedia report are represented (DICOM binary, DICOM XML, DICOM JSON), or the messaging protocol by which the images were transferred to the Display.
-If the Display receives the reports by a profiled mechanism such as DICOM C-STORE, or DICOMweb WADO-RS, the messaging protocol is specified in that corresponding transaction.
+If the Display receives the images by a profiled mechanism such as DICOM C-STORE, or DICOMweb WADO-RS, the messaging protocol is specified in that corresponding transaction.
 If the images are accessed by being grouped with another actor such as an Image Display, there is no messaging protocol involved.

-#### 2:3.Y5.4.1.3 Expected Actions (i.e. Display Requirements)
+#### 2:4.Y5.4.1.3 Expected Actions (i.e. Display Requirements)

 The behaviors in this section are specified as baseline capabilities.
-Displays may have additional or alternative capabilities that may be invoked or configured.
+The Display may have additional or alternative capabilities that may be invoked or configured.

-The Display shall provide support for all the SOP Classes specified in Table 2:3.Y5.4.1.3-1.
+The Display shall provide support for all the SOP Classes specified in Table 2:4.Y5.4.1.3-1.

-Table 2:3.Y5.4.1.3-1: SOP Classes for IMR Report Reader
+Table 2:4.Y5.4.1.3-1: SOP Classes for IMR Report Reader

 | SOP Class UID | SOP Class Name |
 |---------------|----------------|